mortent/enhancements/keps/sig-node/4815-dra-partitionable-devices/README.md

   //
   // The names of the pools must be unique in the ResourceSlice.
   //
-  // The maximum number of pools are 32.
+  // The maximum number of pools is 32.
   //
   // +optional
   // listType=atomic